-Why Scholars Differ – Why are there differences between the Schools of Thought
+Why Scholars Differ (part 3) – Why are there differences between the Schools of Thought

 The Differences among the Fuqaha

 In particular we are focusing on the scientific differences among the fuqaha (jurists) and why we have more than one opinion.

 The main difference is linguistic difference.
 The second one is evidences and the third is in understanding.